SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-09-23-entering-the-brave-new-world-of-vr.markdown

 # [Developing AR Games for iOS and Android](http://bit.ly/1iuaftB) – published September 2013

 [ ![ /></a></p>
-<p>This title was published some time ago based on Unity 4.1 focusing on implementing the Augmented Reality <a href=](https://www.packtpub.com/sites/default/files/0032OS_Minicov.jpg)Vuforia SDK](http://bit.ly/1iuaftB) in to your Unity titles.&nbsp; You should not be deterred by this as [Vuforia](https://developer.vuforia.com/) have updated their SDK for Unity 5, so no worries there.
+<p>This title was published some time ago based on Unity 4.1 focusing on implementing the Augmented Reality <a href=](https://www.packtpub.com/sites/default/files/0032OS_Minicov.jpg)Vuforia SDK](http://bit.ly/1iuaftB) in to your Unity titles.
+You should not be deterred by this as [Vuforia](https://developer.vuforia.com/) have updated their SDK for Unity 5, so no worries there.

 In its 5 Chapters, you are led through implementing the Vuforia SDK, getting started with all of its tracking options and the online services, the chapters are detailed as follows: